Values: Your Secret Weapon to Finding Fulfilment.

 When we know our values we can proactively seek happiness, fulfilment, satisfaction, joy, passion – it’s not a search in the dark, it’s a proactive, targeted, conscious decision making process that brings the life we want.
 And it’s so simple, it’s almost criminal that so many people walk around not even knowing that they have values.

-I go from calm to possessed in the blink of an eye.
+It’s easy to go from calm to raging in the blink of an eye.

-Me – (recognise the flurry of anger swelling inside, know that one of my values has been triggered and now have more choices available) “oh dammit, I completely forgot, what time are you back?
+Client – (recognise the flurry of anger swelling inside, know that one of their values has been triggered and now have more choices available) “oh right, can you explain why?

-I feel slightly annoyed at myself for not checking the diary but I move quickly to options and finish in a place where I’m happy and my needs are being met.
+Recognising your reactions enables you to move quickly to options and finish in a place where your needs are being met.

-This was all possible because I had awareness.
+This is all possible when you have awareness.

 Our most important, highest ranking values will be influencing our relationships and decisions every day.